-A Baker’s cyst, also referred to as a popliteal cyst or “bulge-knee,” is a fluid-filled sac located in the back of the knee.
-The knee joint is filled with a special type of fluid (called synovial fluid) that helps cushion the spaces between the bones, ligaments, and muscles in order to prevent wear and tear on the joint.
+A Baker’s cyst, also called a popliteal cyst or “bulge-knee,” is a synovial cyst located in the back of the knee.
+The knee joint is filled with a special type of fluid (called synovial fluid) that helps cushion the spaces between the bones, ligaments, and muscles to prevent wear and tear on the joint.
 A Baker’s cyst forms when synovial fluid leaks into the back of the knee.
 Occasionally, a Baker’s cyst can rupture and cause swelling in the calf.

 Baker’s Cyst Causes, Symptoms & Treatment Options

-A Baker’s cyst, also referred to as a popliteal cyst or “bulge-knee,” is a fluid-filled sac located in the back of the knee
+A Baker’s cyst, also referred to as a popliteal cyst or “bulge-knee,” is a fluid-filled knee lump located in the back of the knee

 Overview